dan-schel/vic-transport-api-relay/README.md

 # every 5 minutes).
 PTV_DISRUPTIONS_REFRESH_MINUTES = 5

+# How often, in minutes, to re-fetch platform data from the PTV API and V/Line
+# website (default: every 30 minutes).
+PTV_PLATFORMS_REFRESH_MINUTES = 30

 # The developer ID used to authenticate to the PTV API (required).
 PTV_DEV_ID = "..."